JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

 Jàber is a Ph.D. candidate in the Department of Industrial & Systems Engineering at the University of Florida, pursuing his current studies under the supervision of Dr. *K. Hicklin*.
-His research primarily centers on Machine Learning and Deep Learning.
-Currently, he focuses on developing Deep Learning-based Medical Imaging models for Biomedical Informatics.
+His research primarily centers on Machine Learning and Deep Learning, with a current focus on developing advanced deep learning models for applications in Health Informatics.

 Latest